Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/Arbor/README.md

 ---

-# Talk @ 📷 TroubleMakers & 🤖 Chaihou Makerspace
+# Talks @ 📷 TroubleMakers & 🤖 Chaihou Makerspace

 Wrapped up the residency with talks at 2 different hackerspaces about *Splinter* and *Points of Contact*.